wso2/docs-ei/en/micro-integrator/docs/references/mediators/property-Mediator.md

 In this configuration, a response is sent to the client based on the `         Accept        ` header.
 The [PayloadFactory mediator](payloadFactory-Mediator.md) transforms the message contents.
 Then a [Property mediator](property-Mediator.md) sets the message type based on the `Accept` header using the `$ctx:accept` expression.
 The message is then sent back to the client via the [Respond mediator](respond-Mediator.md).

-!!!
-Note
-    There are predefined XPath variables (such as `         $ctx        ` ) that you can directly use in the Synapse configuration, instead of using the synapse:get-property() function.
-These XPath variables get properties of various scopes and have better performance than the `get-property()` function, which can have much lower performance because it does a registry lookup.
-These XPath variables get properties of various scopes.
-For more information on these XPath variables, see [Accessing Properties with XPath](property-reference/accessing-properties-with-xpath.md).

 ``` xml
 <payloadFactory media-type="xml">